Dates: Oct 24-25, 2025

 - Long-term outcomes of lung cancer screening in males and females and predictive value of CAC

-Ugo Pastorini, Fondazione IRCCS Istituto Nazionale dei Tumori
+Ugo Pastorino, Fondazione IRCCS Istituto Nazionale dei Tumori

 - Lung cancer vaccine trials